MicrosoftDocs/learn/learn-pr/wwl-azure/implement-high-availability-for-sap-workloads-azure/includes/17-explore-active-active-deployment-scenario.md

   - For Windows, a cluster solution that uses Storage Spaces Direct-based Scale Out File Server (SOFS) that provides a highly available share or SIOS DataKeeper, which emulates a highly available shared disk.
   - For SUSE Linux, an NFS share.
 To provide a highly available NFS share, SAP NetWeaver requires an NFS server.
 The NFS server can be provisioned by using Azure VMs in a separate cluster, Azure NetApp Files, or Red Hat GlusterFS.
-- Currently, the solution that uses Microsoft Scale-Out File Server is not supported across zones.
+- Currently, the solution that uses Microsoft Scale-Out File Server isn't supported across zones.
 - The third zone is used to host the SBD device in case you build a SUSE Linux Pacemaker cluster or additional application instances.
 - To achieve run time consistency for critical business processes, you can try to direct certain batch jobs and users to application instances that are in-zone with the active DBMS instance by using SAP batch server groups, logon groups, or RFC groups.
 However, if a zonal failover occurs, you would need to manually move these groups to instances running on VMs that are in-zone with the active DB VM.
 - You might want to deploy dormant dialog instances in each of the zones.
 This is to enable an immediate return to the former resource capacity if a zone used by part of your application instances is out of service.